kamilazdybal/kamilazdybal.github.io/_posts/2025-10-17-inspect-your-DQN-training.md

 For example, if the agent is in any of the four tiles directly around the target, the best action would change from "go up", to "go down", to "go left", to "go right", but the state value (which is the input to the deep Q-network) does not change that much.
-The best course of action is for the network to learn to make tiny adjustment in the Q-values that allow for action switching.
+The best course of action is for the network to learn to make tiny adjustment in the Q-values that allow for action switching per tiny difference in state value.
-Otherwise, if there are huge differences in Q-values in one state, the network outputs might have a hard time switching back to a different action in a similar state.
+Otherwise, if there are huge differences in Q-values in one state, the network outputs might have a hard time switching back to a different action in a similar state, and the policy may fail.
 In other words, you do not want the deep Q-network become too stiff.

 ## Looking at training loss